CircuitVerse/Blog/content/posts/Aman_Asrani_phase_1_report_Enhancing_Circuitverse_User_Experiance_GSOC2024.md

 #### Migrate footer partial into a view component:
-I have added Small Small Components for better readability and maintanibility
+Added Small Small Components for better readability and maintanibility
 - Moved the footer links rendering into `FooterLinksComponent`
 - Moved the social links rendering into `SocialLinksComponent`
 - Integrated both components into the main `FooterComponent`